Against All Odds

 "Let me explain."
 So she did.
 In the end, Sirius agreed that she shouldn't have been treated as such, but he still maintained his defense of his godson.

-"He's got the weight of the world on him, Ginny," the wizard said.
+"He's got the weight of the world on him, Ginny," the wizard said softly.

 He caught it and unfolded it, smoothing it out on the bed he'd be using temporarily.
 "You two are meant to be, so he'll come around."

-"It can hurt either way, Ginny," Sirius said, and he walked out of the room before she could snap back.
+"It can hurt either way, Ginny," Sirius said, his voice soft again, and he walked out of the room before she could snap back.

-She cursed under her breath before going downstairs to greet Lupin.
+She cursed under her breath before going downstairs to greet Remus.

 The next few days were torturous.
 The entire time, Ginny was surrounded by couples.
-Bill and Fleur, Lupin and Tonks, her parents –well, there was Sirius, but she was still a bit upset with him for what he'd said.
+Bill and Fleur, Remus and Tonks, her parents—well, there was Sirius, but she was still a bit upset with him for what he'd said.

 When not helping her mother, Ginny babysat the tyke, something she found pretty enjoyable.
 Teddy would change his hair colors like his mum and he laughed a lot, but he wasn't much trouble.
 Unlike certain other males she could mention.